-The DIY exhibition in Exeter has seen artists collaborate to create new work and new opportunities, organisers Surface Arts explain how the exhibition came together and how important events like these are in the current economic climate
+The DIY exhibition in Exeter had allowed artists to collaborate to create new work and new opportunities, organisers Surface Arts explain how the exhibition came together and how important events like the DIY exhibition are for artists – and the general public – in the current economic climate

 Chris Amey’s latest work, Foreigner at the Edge sculpture exhibition, Heathercombe until Sunday, September 26, has been said to ‘dance all the time you are walking past it’.
 The sonic artist, turned carpenter turned sculptor took part in an ArtsCulture Q&A

 Kasia Andrews celebrates difference.
 By focusing on details, she highlights the individual.
 She explains more to ArtsCulture